whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 ### Sleep, wake, and hibernation
 The Real-Time Clock (RTC) Power Loss (005) error is displayed on HP machines if RTC regions unsupported by the machine are written.
 This may happen on restart or resume from hibernation.

-The conflicting RTC regions are at least `58, 59, B0-B3, B7, DF`.
+The conflicting RTC regions are at least `58, 59, 7F-83, B0-B3, B7, DE, DF`.
 By "at least," I mean it works for regular sleep and wake, but not for resume from hibernation, upon which the very RTC error is displayed.

 If USB-C is enabled, wake results in a kernel panic.
 The current workaround is to enable Thunderbolt related patches.
 See [SSDT-TbtOnPch.dsl](/Docs/ACPI/SSDT-TbtOnPch.dsl).